Francis William Reitz: State Secretary of South African Republic

 Reitz did not stay a private person for long because a conflict between the South African Republic legislature and judiciary resulted in the dismissal of the Chief Justice.
 Reitz then took up an appointment as judge in early 1898 and quickly became part of the inner circle of the Transvaal administration.
 At the time the relationship with the British was already rapidly deteriorating and the government of the South African Republic was taking action to reinforce its national and international position.
 One of the measures taken was to replace State Secretary W.J.
 Leyds, who had the Dutch nationality, with a South African.
 Leyds was appointed Envoy Extraordinary and Minister Plenipotentiary in Europe to represent the Republic abroad.
 Reitz took his place as State Secretary in June 1898, after Abraham Fischer had declined.

-As State Secretary Reitz had a complicated and hefty job.
-After the State President he was the most important member of the Executive Council (Uitvoerende Raad).
+As State Secretary Reitz he was the most important member of the Executive Council (Uitvoerende Raad) after the State President.
 As the most senior civil servant he was responsible for the oversight over the implementation of the laws and regulations, as well as for all the correspondence of the President, official government reports, etc. He was also an intermediary between the Executive Council and parliament, the First and Second Volksraad, and a key figure in the foreign affairs of the State.
 Experienced and well organised as he himself was Reitz managed to quickly modernise the structure of the state apparatus, by implementing regulations for the running of the government departments, appointing an archivist for his own, and by prescribing that all correspondence with the government should be in Dutch.